PeoplelinkUnifiedCommunications/trainee_inclass/README.md

 Greeting!
 Welcome to Peoplelink.
-This branch is used for Dashboard only.
+This branch is used for Dashboard-Git-Branch only.